Construction, Extension and Paths of Near-Homogeneous Tournaments: Introduction

 On the other hand, homogeneous tournament is a special subset of directed strongly regular graphs (DSRG for short), another topic of rich problems and results, a survey of which can be found in \cite{FengZeng2016}.

+A digraph is called \textbf{path extendable} if for any non-hamiltonian $(u,v)$-$k$-path $P$, there exists a $(u,v)$-$(k+1)$-path $P'$ such that $V(P)\subseteq V(P')$.
+Path extendability implies existence of $(u,v)$-path of every length from $d(u,v)$ to $n-1$, where $n$ denotes the number of vertices in a tournament $T$, so it is a significant strengthen of \textbf{hamiltonian-connectedness}, which means the existence of hamiltonian paths of both directions between every vertex pair.
+As mentioned above, path extendability of homogeneous tournaments has been verified.
+We hope to find path extendable tournaments with $n\not\equiv 3 \pmod 4$ vertices by asking for a symmetry similar to homogeneity in tournaments, which is the main theme of the current paper.

-For tournaments with $n\not\equiv 3 \pmod 4$ vertices, we naturally ask for a similar symmetry, which is the main theme of the current paper.
-In \cite{Tabib1980}, Tabib generalized the concept of homogeneity to tournaments with $n=4t+1$ vertices and defined \textbf{near-homogeneous tournaments} as follows. \begin{defn} A tournament $T$ of order $n=4t+1$, $t\ge 1$ is \textbf{near-homogeneous} if any arc of $T$ is contained in $t$ or $t+1$ $3$-cycles. \end{defn} Based on a result in \cite{Astie1975}, Asti\'{e} and Dugat in \cite{AstieDugat1992} figured out an exhaustive algorithm to find a particular kind of near-homogeneous tournaments; through assistance of computer programming, they found six new near-homogeneous tournaments, for orders $p = 29, 53, 173, 229, 293$ and $733$.
-Later in \cite{Moukouelle1998}, Moukouelle put forward a method to construct a near-homogeneous tournament of order $16t+13$, given any homogeneous tournament of order $4t+3$.
-In this paper, we will present a new method to construct a near-homogeneous tournament of order $8t+5$, given any homogeneous tournament of order $4t+3$.
+In \cite{Tabib1980}, Tabib generalized the concept of homogeneity to tournaments with $n=4t+1$ vertices and defined \textbf{near-homogeneous tournaments} as follows. \begin{defn} A tournament $T$ of order $n=4t+1$, $t\ge 1$ is \textbf{near-homogeneous} if any arc of $T$ is contained in $t$ or $t+1$ $3$-cycles. \end{defn} Based on a result in \cite{Astie1975}, Asti\'{e} and Dugat in \cite{AstieDugat1992} figured out an exhaustive algorithm to find a particular kind of near-homogeneous tournaments, i.e. the vertex-transitive tournaments with two arc orbits; through assistance of computer programming, they found all six such near-homogeneous tournaments with order less than $1000$, i.e. with $n\in \{29, 53, 173, 229, 293, 733\}$ vertices.
+Later in \cite{Moukouelle1998}, Moukouelle put forward a recursive method to construct a near-homogeneous tournament of order $16t+13$, given any homogeneous tournament of order $4t+3$.
+In this paper, we present a new method to construct a near-homogeneous tournament of order $8t+5$, given any homogeneous tournament of order $4t+3$.
+Our method is different from their ones.
+It is also a recursive construction, but only uses a copy of $T$ and a copy of $T^*$, the \textbf{complementary} of $T$, which is obtained by reversing the direction of every arc in $T$, while the method of Moukouelle needs four copies of $T$.
 Next, we extend the definition of near-homogeneous tournament to those with an even number of vertices.
-We not only setup a definition of such tournaments, but also prove its rationality by investigating all tournaments with relatively small order (listed in \cite{McKay}) as well as careful theoretical analysis that leads to some theorems to support the definition.
-Finally we provide some methods to construct a few classes of infinite graphs that satisfy our definition.
+In particular, we find that current definition of near-homogeneous tournament is applicable for tournaments of order $4t+2$.
+Finally we verify path extendability of all near-homogeneous tournaments.